-I can only surmise that the ministry fears it will encourage more younger women to postpone childbearing, and deems the costs incurred by individuals who want to undergo egg freezing higher than any potential benefit that more successful births at a later maternal age serves to Singaporean society.
+I can only surmise that the ministry fears it will encourage more younger women to postpone childbearing and deems the costs incurred by individuals who want to undergo egg freezing higher than any potential benefit that more successful births at a later maternal age serve to Singaporean society.
 Easier to bait young women to settle down earlier with housing benefits, healthcare subsidies, and fertility health campaigns.

 This is the typically paternalistic approach we should be used to by now.
 And this is precisely what makes it so dangerous.
 We’ve become so accustomed to the patriarchal leanings of our society that tell us a man’s ambition is more important than a woman’s simply because of boundaries that biology has set for her, we hardly push back.

 And yet.
 This isn’t anything like the other nanny state rules we must adhere to, whether it’s e-cigarettes, sports betting, or alcohol consumption in public.
 Unlike those other bans, which are imposed on things external to us, this legislation on egg freezing reaches deep within the physical boundaries of its citizens’ bodies and rips the choice right out of them.

 To every woman who wants a child but isn’t ready, this infringement feels acutely personal and painfully intrusive.
 And whereas women like Ase belonging to the upper-middle-class or higher can defiantly make the trip to Bangkok, Spain, or the US to regain some control over the gonads that insist on punishing them by springing leaks in their youth, it is the woman who cannot afford this act of protest who hurts the most from the government ban.